GuanceCloud/guance-docs/docs/en/agreements/sla-original.md

 1.3 Service instance: The "workspace" created by the user in the Guance SaaS site.

-1.4 Minutes of service unavailability: If a user is unable to establish a connection with a specified Guance SaaS service instance for a continuous period of 5 minutes (or longer), a single service for 15 minutes, or if multiple services are simultaneously unavailable for a period exceeding 15 minutes, this duration is considered as the time when the Guance SaaS service instance is unavailable.
-The cumulative sum of the minutes in which a single Guance SaaS service instance is unavailable within a service period is referred to as the service's downtime minutes.
+1.4 Minutes of service unavailability: If all attempts by a user to establish a connection with a specified Guance SaaS Service instance fail for 5 consecutive minutes (or more), the Guance SaaS Service instance will be deemed unavailable during this period of time.
+The sum of the unavailable minutes of a single Guance SaaS Service instance in a service cycle is the service unavailable minutes.

 1.5 Monthly service fee: The cash payment part of the billing fee incurred by users for a single Guance SaaS Service instance in a natural month (excluding gift vouchers, discount vouchers, etc.).